edgi-govdata-archiving/web-monitoring-ui/README.md

     npm install
     ```

-3. Copy `.env.example` to `.env` and supply any local configuration info you need (all fields are optional) The default env should work standalone for development.
+3. Copy `.env.example` to `.env` and supply any local configuration info you need (all fields are optional).
+The default env should work standalone for development.

 4. Start the web server!